-The Tandy Computer Whiz Kids series was a series of promotional comics made by Radio Shack from 1982 to 1991.
+The Tandy Computer Whiz Kids series was a series of promotional comics published by Radio Shack from 1980 to 1991, and produced initially by DC Comics, then later by Archie Comics.
 In them, the two titular Whiz Kids, Alec and Shanna, teach their class (and by extension, the audience) about Tandy computer products and occasionally other topics (substance abuse, child kidnappers, environmentalism, etc.)

 Tandy Computer Whiz Kids contains examples of:

 - Early Installment Weirdness: In the earlier issues, "Superman and the TRS-80 Whiz Kids: The Computers that Saved Metropolis" and "Tandy Computer Whiz Kids: The Computer Masters of Metropolis" to cite some examples, Alec actually wasn't that interested in computers.
-"The Computers that Saved Metropolis" not only has him outright state that the only thing he'd care less about is "the history of Brussels sprouts", and even when Superman shows up to give his lecture, it's:Alec: (eyes closed) Someone wake me up when he's finished!
+"The Computers that Saved Metropolis" not only has him outright state that the only thing he'd care less about is "the history of Brussels sprouts", but even when Superman shows up to give his lecture, he responds:Alec: (eyes closed) Someone wake me up when he's finished!
 History and computers are boring enough by themselves, but together?
 Good night!

 - Product Placement: Tandy and Radio Shack products, of course!